Implications of gauge freedom for nonrelativistic quantum electrodynamics: Measurements and virtual photons

-In comparing specifically the different physical predictions given by Eqs.~(\ref{Pvac}) and (\ref{Pvac2}), Power and Thirunamachandran have noted that which one is the more accurate will depend on which set of {\em distinct physical states} represented by the same unperturbed vectors within the two gauges, are closer to the states actually realised in the considered experiment \cite{power_time_1999,power_time_1999-1}.
-Power and Thirunamachandran also noted that experiments could be used to determine which descriptions are most appropriate.

-When $n>m$, the probability for the detector$_0$ in Eq.~(\ref{Pvac2}) is only logarithmically divergent and is therefore significantly different to the corresponding detector$_1$ prediction in Eq.~(\ref{Pvac}).
-This much less severe divergence is a direct consequence of the ${\bf k}$-space normalisation of the field ${\bf A}_{\rm T}$, which varies as $1/\sqrt{\omega}$.
+It is not clear that any of the procedures 1), 2), or 3) can be justified for virtual excitation with $n>m$, because as already noted the dominant peak in $\sin^2[(\omega_{mn}-\omega)t]/([\omega_{mn}-\omega]^2t/2)$ then lies outside of the range of integration and the integral diverges quadratically with $\omega_M$.
+In this sense virtual contributions are non-Markovian.

+Both of the predictions in Eqs.~(\ref{Pvac}) and (\ref{Pvac2}) are gauge invariant in the sense of Eq.~(\ref{eqt}), but without use of the Markovian approximation they are clearly different.
+This is an example of the gauge relativity expressed by inequality (\ref{ineqt}), which as noted in Sec.~\ref{adiabatic}, becomes important outside of Markovian regimes.
 We note that in any gauge, if the RWA is avoided and the broadband limit is taken then the photon counting rate is $S_{ij}G_{ij}(t,t)$ with $G_{ij}(t,t)$ given by Eq.~(\ref{gnon}) rather than Eq.~(\ref{gnorm}).
 Thus, a generally large virtual contribution occurs.
 However, the broadband limit is inapplicable to this contribution because the vacuum has infinite bandwidth.
 Thus, the significance of such contributions is in general dependent on the measurement schemes available.

+In comparing the different predictions given by Eqs.~(\ref{Pvac}) and (\ref{Pvac2}), Power and Thirunamachandran noted that which one is the more accurate will depend on which set of {\em distinct physical states} represented by the same unperturbed vectors within the two gauges, are closer to the states actually realised in the considered experiment \cite{power_time_1999,power_time_1999-1}.
+Power and Thirunamachandran also noted that experiments could be used to determine which descriptions are most appropriate.
+Spectroscopic experimental signatures in particular, are discussed in Secs.~\ref{line} and \ref{specs}.